 - Taxable bond funds (United States and international)

-- Balanced funds, including target-date retirement funds
+- Balanced funds, including target-date retirement funds for easy retirement planning

 - U.S. stock funds (small-, mid-, and large-cap)